Pointwise convergence of polynomial multiple ergodic averages along the primes: Major arc estimates for the low-frequency case at a small scale

 In this section, we prove Proposition \ref{t4.1} by establishing a multilinear Rademacher-Menshov inequality.
 A natural approach to derive this inequality would be to directly generalize the arguments used for the bilinear version in \cite{KMT22}.
 However, the techniques used in \cite{KMT22} grow substantially more intricate as the parameter $k$ increases.
-Surprisingly, this obstacle can be circumvented.
-Specifically, by employing an inductive argument, the desired multilinear Rademacher-Menshov inequality can be deduced directly from the bilinear version established in \cite{KMT22}.
+This can be circumvented by employing an induction argument, the desired multilinear Rademacher-Menshov inequality can be then deduced directly from the bilinear version established in \cite{KMT22}.